RV Diesel Motorhomes are truly "The Kings of The Road"! This generic description won't look like it - but the rest will fill in all the blanks!

-Because of the diesel engine, they will all have HD Truck Type Air Brakes!
+A diesel engine, will also always have HD Truck Type Air Brakes!
 From that basic foundation, the RV Manufacturer will add all types of options –depending on the market, selling price and of course, the end purchaser.

 Could it be You?.

 Again, this is all dependent upon the actual RV Diesel Motorhomes manufacturer.
 They will all use different metals and methods to produce a “Cage” to build the walls and ceilings – and protect the occupants.